I Know What You Did Last Summer (novel): Background and publication history

 I Know What You Did Last Summer was first published in October 1973 by Little, Brown and Company in hardcover.
 Duncan got the idea for the book while she was making dinner and her daughter Kerry was having a conversation with a friend in the kitchen.
 Kerry told her friend about a boy who interested her, and her friend was considering what to wear on her upcoming date.
 The two eventually found out they were talking about the same boy.
 Duncan began to wonder what would happen if "the boy had deliberately implanted himself in the lives of two girls he knew were friends" and if "he built up a different personality to present to each of them".
 Duncan later read a story about a hit-and-run in the newspaper, which led her to incorporate one into the novel.

 On October 5, 2010, Little Brown reissued the novel in paperback with updates to modernize some of the content.
 I Know What You Did Last Summer was in the first group of 10 different titles that were updated and reissued with these changes.
 In the revised edition, Duncan gave her characters cell phones and updated some of her characters' clothing choices.
-The war Collingsworth had fought in was changed from the Vietnam War to the Iraq War.
+The war Collie Wilson had fought in was changed from the Vietnam War to the Iraq War.

 An audiobook, read by Dennis Holland, was released by Hachette Audio in 2010 and features the modernized text.
 Lizzie Matkowski from Booklist thought that early on in the audiobook Holland "establishes a sense of normalcy in both the dialogue and narrative, which makes the revelations of what Julie and her friends did and their attempts to go on normally stand out starkly".
 She stated that the characters are deeply flawed, but that "Holland manages to redeem them little by little by emphasizing their naivete, youth, and regret".